multimodallearning/UnleashingRegistration/README.md

 This registration network is inspired by Hasting Greer's "Inverse Consistency by Construction" MICCAI 2023 https://doi.org/10.1007/978-3-031-43999-5_65 (own implementation)

 ## Provided models
 We uploaded all our trained models so that a replication of individual steps is possible.
+(Link coming soon)